renzodamgo/CHiME9-ECHI/docs/enhancement.md

 export ECHIPLUGINS="$PWD/enhancement_plugins"
 ```

-This sets the directory of where the enhance script should look for options.
+This sets the directory of where the enhancement script should look for options.
-To write a custom plugin, there are two things that need adding to the code:
+To write a custom plugin, there are two things that need to be added to the code:
 the processing plugin as a Python class, and the parameters for the plugin as a
 yaml config.